cjasoncode/CRICKET_MANAGMENT_SYSTEM/README.md

 ---

 ## 📌 Project Overview
 Cricket Management System is designed to **manage and analyze cricket tournament data**.
-It covers details like teams, players, matches, auctions, and statistics, inspired by **IPL** format.
+It covers details like teams, players, matches, auctions, and statistics, inspired by **IPL 2025** format.

 This project demonstrates:
 ✔ Database **Normalization**